 A new program aimed at married couples, although all are invited.
 Please check the parish bulletin for announcements of upcoming speakers and sessions.

 Save the Date - Married Couples Retreat with Fr.
 Larry Swink - March 10, 2018

 Coordinator: Michele Sim 410-721-2915

 Meets the second Saturday of each month from 7:00-8:30am in Whitemarsh Hall on the Hill.

 The Sacred Heart Men’s Group meets regularly for spiritual development, fellowship, friendship, and service to the parish.
 In addition to monthly meetings, special events are offered during Advent, Lent, and other liturgical seasons.
-We are currently reading and reflecting upon The Four Signs of a Dynamic Catholic by Matthew Kelly.
-Further details can be found in the parish bulletin or by contacting the Coordinator: Rob Hayes 301-464-4306.
+We are currently reading and reflecting upon "As One Struggling Christian to Another", a book about St. Augustine by Fr.
+Theodore Tack.
+Further details can be found in the parish bulletin or by contacting the Coordinator: Rob Hayes at email@example.com or 301-464-4306.

 Are you interested in getting together with a group of women to explore your faith?
 If so, Sacred Heart will again be offering "Walking with Purpose."
-The Monday evening group is full, but spots are available in the Tuesday evening group which meets on CCD Tuesdays from 7:00-8:45 pm in the CCD building, starting October 11.
+There is a Monday evening group that meets in the home of a parishioner and a Tuesday evening group which meets on CCD Tuesdays from 7:00-8:45 pm in the CCD building, starting in early October.
 If there is enough interest, a Thursday morning group will be started!